ChenxiaoLi-Joe/chenxiaoli.github.io/_pages/about.md

 ## Honors

+- May.
+2025 **[ Outstanding Graduate of Liaoning Province ]**. *This honor is with the highest honor that Chinese postgraduate students can obtain.*
 - Dec.
 2024 **[  Advanced Group Award for Graduate Students  ]**. *I am the monitor of the class.*
 - Dec.
 2024 **[ Outstanding Graduate Student ]**.
 - Dec.
 2023 **[  Advanced Group Award for Graduate Students ]**. *I am the monitor of the class.*